epccs/Driver/ICSP/README.md

 # How To Use

 This tool works with Makefiles and its rules.
-For example, I do a “git pull” then “make isp” or "make bootload" to load my project firmware, and this adds a little Python program to operate those rules when a button is pushed.
+For example, I do a “git pull” then “make isp” or "make bootload" to install my project firmware, and this adds a little Python program to operate those type of rules when a button is pushed.

-The option exists to use connectors or pogo pins (e.g. [ICT-100-T]).
-I am not yet sure of a pleasant way to solder the pogo pins without some pain, they are also expensive, but the advantage of not having to solder headers on my various boards is worth it to me.
+Ether use connectors or spring probes (e.g., pogo pins [ICT-100-T]).
+I am not yet sure of a pleasant way to solder the probes, they are also expensive, but the advantage of not having to solder headers on my various boards makes this worth it to me.

 [ICT-100-T]: http://www.mouser.com/Search/Refine.aspx?Keyword=ICT-100-T